Last update: 10 months ago

-Unfortunately, there is not much that can be done to reverse the process of oxidation once it has begun.
-Some people appreciate the sight of aged leather and understand that the yellowing is just a part of the aging process.
+Unfortunately, there is not much that you can do to reverse the oxidation process once it has begun.
+Some people appreciate the sight of aged leather and understand that yellowing is just a part of the ageing process.

-If you’re not one of them, regular cleaning and moisturising of the leather are good precautions, which will help you protect it from getting that yellow tint, and will keep the white glow of your couch for years.
+If you’re not one of them, regular cleaning and moisturising the leather are good precautions that will help you protect it from getting that yellow tint and keep the white glow of your couch for years.

-- Read the manufacturer’s label for any specific instructions on how to clean the sofa.
+- Read the manufacturer’s label for instructions on cleaning the sofa.

-- Allow the couch to fully dry after a clean before sitting on it.
+- Allow the couch to dry fully after cleaning before using it.

 - You can always hire a professional upholstery cleaning team.
 They have all the right solutions.